Corymbia/eucalyptus-documentation/content/user_guide/cf_overview/cf_tools/_index.md

 +++

 You can run CloudFormation using Euca2ools, the AWS SDK for Java, the AWS command line interface, and Boto.
-## Euca2ools
-For information about Euca2ools CloudFormation commands, see [](../euca2ools-guide/euform.dita) .

 ## AWS SDK for Java
 The AWS SDK has data types and command structures that are generally a one-to-one match to what is defined in the AWS API documentation.
 For more information about the SDK API, go to the [AWS SDK for Java API Reference](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/index.html) .

 The following is an example of a describe stacks call.

     import com.amazonaws.services.cloudformation.AmazonCloudFormationClient;